 Figure 4 - circa '07 to '09 - Cell based structure rules all, OK!

-By 2012 to early 2013, a few of us had started to look at combining both cell based structures and using three party concepts to cope with attitude, heavily using techniques developed in the military to create more adaptive structures (see figure 5).
+Sometime around 2012, a few of us had started to look at deliberately combining both cell based structures and using three party concepts to cope with attitude, heavily using techniques developed in the military to create more adaptive structures (see figure 5).
 Under such a model, the organisation is many small groups and three overlapping attitudes which can be made to work in concert through the use of theft (i.e. enforced evolution).
 The structure blends both attitude and aptitude with autonomous cells operating in a management hierarchy.